![]() | Triangulations |

 If you wish to work with a file from SnapPea or SnapPy and you need to preserve SnapPy's extra information (such as fillings and peripheral curves), you should work with a SnapPea triangulation instead.
 The trade-off is that, while you will still have access to much of Regina's functionality, you will lose some of Regina's fine-grained control over the triangulation (in particular, the ability to modify it).
 See the chapter on SnapPea triangulations for details.

-The simplest way to create a triangulation is through the various → menu items (or the corresponding toolbar buttons), which will create a new triangulation of the given dimension from scratch.
+The simplest way to create a new triangulation is through the various → menu items (or the corresponding toolbar buttons), which will create a new triangulation of the given dimension from scratch.

 You will be asked what type of triangulation to create (see the drop-down box below).
 Here we walk through the various options.

-This will create a new triangulation with no simplices at all.
+Selecting Empty will create a new triangulation with no simplices at all.
 This is best if you wish to enter a triangulation by hand: first create an empty triangulation, and then manually add simplices and edit the facet gluings.

 Regina offers a selection of ready-made sample triangulations, which you can play with to discover how Regina works.
 These include examples of knot complements and 2-knot complements, well-known spaces such as the Poincaré homology sphere and the Weber-Seifert dodecahedral space, and many others.
 Simply select an example from the list provided and Regina will build the corresponding triangulation for you.

-This will reconstruct a triangulation from an isomorphism signature.
+Regina can reconstruct a triangulation from an isomorphism signature.

 An isomorphism signature is a compact sequence